 Have you ever read a message that simply said, “SMDH”?

 No long sentence.
+No explanation.
+Just four letters.

 In today’s digital world, SMDH means “shaking my head.”
 It’s often used when someone feels disappointed, frustrated, or in disbelief.